-Learning Management Software (LMS) are programmed to incorporate tests, quizzes, and other assessment exercises at regular intervals in the course content.
+Learning Management Software (LMS) is programmed to incorporate tests, quizzes, and other assessment exercises at regular intervals in the course content.
 The LMS records and stores the results of the tests digitally.
 It further helps in quick and easy assessment and feedback for the learners.

 10. The Greener Option

 Online learning makes use of the Internet and other digital resources for every purpose.
-It eliminates manual pen and paper work and uses technology to create and store content.
+It eliminates manual pen and paperwork and uses technology to create and store content.
 Thus, it works as a sustainable approach to learning and helps make the earth greener by eliminating the use of stationery.

 Is Online Learning Better?: A Final Note